How to DIY an affordable Pikler Triangle: An IKEA Hack

 A summary of the steps Blaire used to make a short and a tall climbing frame plus bridge.

 Firstly, lay out the pieces of the SNIGLAR crib.
-The tall and short triangle pieces are hacked from the side panels of the crib.
-The bridge from the crib base.
+The tall and short triangle pieces are hacked from the side panels of the crib, while the bridge is hacked from the crib base.

 diy pikler triangle from IKEA SNIGLAR crib